English-speaking Jungian Psychoanalyst

 How i work

-I’m a Jungian psychoanalyst trained in Switzerland with a private practice in Berlin for the last eight years.
+I’m a certified Jungian psychoanalyst trained in Switzerland working online and with a private practice in Berlin for the last eight years.
 My work aims to help individuals find purpose and restore meaning in their life.
-I am specialized in working through loss, existential crises, tauma and difficult life transitions.
-For this purpose, I work with dreams, active imagination, creativity and play as part of the therapeutic process.
-I offer counselling to individuals in English, Swedish and German.
+I am specialized in working through loss, existential crises, trauma and difficult life transitions.
+For this purpose, I work with dreams, active imagination, creativity, and play as part of the therapeutic process.
+I offer counselling and Jungian analssis to individuals in English, Swedish and German.
 I am available to meet with clients in Berlin in person and for online counselling.
+I also offer supervision consultations for English-speaking therapists and counsellors, focused on dreamwork and working analytically with a Jungian approach.

 Psychologist Carl Gustav Jung wrote that nobody as long as he moves about among the chaotic currents of life is without trouble.
 As an English-speaking Jungian psychoanalyst in Berlin, my work is to support individuals in navigating the chaos, trouble, and suffering that everyday life entails.

 Through mutual exploration, it is possible to better understand some of the underlying currents that shape our lives.
 Psychoanalysis views human behavior and motivations as partly driven by unconscious conflicts, complexes, and trauma, some of which are based in childhood experiences.
 By connecting with dreams, imagination, memory, the therapeutic process can help healing take place.

 Symptoms such as panic attacks, anxiety, compulsions, and psychosomatic problems are, from a psychoanalytic lens, not always something that should be simply removed through treatment.
 Rather, they can also be understood as signs with a certain message; signs which call for a change in how to live one's life.

 2013 - Today